Gary L. Carpenter

 Builds basic drawing skills, develops understanding of primary concepts which relate to drawing and develops an understanding of the grammar or syntax of two-dimensional language.
 Students move beyond their current knowledge and abilities and link new skills, concepts, and understandings to creative expressing.
 Offered: AWSp.

-AUTUMN 2013.
+Winter 2013.
 Because this course moves rapidly and the first day is so important in setting the tone for the course and reviewing expectations,attendance in the first class session is mandatory.
-Those that do no attend will be dropped from the course.
 A variety of basic visual language concepts will be explored in this introductory course including composition, format, line, contour, cross-contour, mark, measurement, proportion, interval, ratio, movement, shape (both positive and negative), figure/ground relationships, space (including atmospheric perspective and linear perspective), volume and value.
 We will explore these concepts through a variety of exercises and mediums.
 This course focuses on learning to draw accurately from observation.

 Student learning goals